NVIDIA-Genomics-Research/rapids-single-cell-examples/README.md

-# GPU-Accelerated Single-Cell Genomics Analysis using [RAPIDS](https://www.rapids.ai)
+# GPU-Accelerated Single-Cell Genomics Analysis with [RAPIDS](https://www.rapids.ai)

 This repository contains example notebooks demonstrating how to use RAPIDS for GPU-accelerated analysis of single-cell sequencing data.